BUG1989/caffe-int8-convert-tools/README.md

 #### Speed up

-The following table show the speedup between Float32 and Int8 inference.It should be noted that the winograd algorithm is enable in the Float32 and Int8 inference.The Hardware Platform is Hisi3519(Cortex-A17@880MHz)
+The following table show the speedup between Float32 and Int8 inference.
+It should be noted that the winograd algorithm is enable in the Float32 and Int8 inference.
+The Hardware Platform is Hisi3519(Cortex-A17@880MHz)

 | Uint(ms) | SqueezeNet v1.1 | MobileNet v1 | GoogleNet | ResNet18 | MobileNetv1 SSD | SqueezeNet SSD |
 | -------- | --------------- | ------------ | --------- | -------- | --------------- | -------------- |